akarsh0612/verifi/docs/README.md

 ### 3. Test with the Built-in Test Page
 1. Open the included sample file `test-page.html` in Chrome:
-   - File URL: `file:///C:/Users/USER/.gemini/antigravity/scratch/healthcheck/test-page.html`
+   - File URL: `file:///C:/Users/USER/.gemini/antigravity/scratch/verifi/test-page.html`
-2. Click the **HealthCheck** icon in the toolbar.
+2. Click the **Verifi** icon in the toolbar.
 3. Click **Fact-Check Page**.
 4. Watch the progress bar update as claims are extracted and checked.
 5. Notice the highlighted claims on the page: